lucasmoura-dev/GoStack08-Challenge02/README.md

 # GoStack Challenge 02

 > Objective: Create a new application using Express.
+[See full requirements](https://github.com/Rocketseat/bootcamp-gostack-desafio-02 "See full requirements")

 Used tools:
 - Sucrase + Nodemon;